F.A.Q.

 Bookings

-Half day tours, day tours and combo tours can be booked on our tour pages.
+Half day tours, day tours, combo tours and multi-day tours can be booked on our tour pages.
 Please use the shopping cart for booking several tours.
 If you wish to book tours that don’t have an online booking option yet (tours 7 & 8), please fill out the contact form on the corresponding tour page.

 Climate and weather